 Mike's commitment to fairness and equity has provided a foundation for a long record of volunteer public service.
 His efforts in economic development and youth empowerment have been guided by a desire to make Boston a welcoming and supportive city that provides opportunities for all.

-Mike served seven years on the Boston School Committee (including three as Chairperson), where his efforts contributed to a nine-point increase in the graduation rate, expansion of pre-kindergarten, closing opportunity and achievement gaps for students of color, increasing state and local funding for public schools, building 21st century schools, and breaking down barriers for admissions to selective secondary schools.
-An original appointee of Mayor Martin J. Walsh, Mike's long service in and around City Hall have created the relationships necessary to get results in government.
+Mike served seven years on the Boston School Committee (including three as Chairperson), where his efforts contributed to a nine-point increase in the graduation rate, expansion of pre-kindergarten, closing opportunity and achievement gaps for students of color, increasing state and local funding for public schools, building 21st century schools, and breaking down barriers for admissions to selective secondary schools as an original appointee of Mayor Martin J. Walsh (the current U.S. Labor Secretary)..

 Mike is an admittedly slow runner with a weak spot for local craft beer and pointless arguments about music and comedy.
-He lives in West Roxbury with his wife and three daughters, and a rabbit named Nibbler.
-(Updated: December 2020)
+He lives in the Boston area with his wife and three daughters, and a rabbit named Nibbler.
+(Updated: July 2022)